 And then we learned that scientists had already figured out a hundred years before what the designers are still arguing about.

 At Geniusee, we compared the opinions of famous designers and science font opinion about serif vs sans serif readability.

 Why did we do this?

 One day, our design team thought about how to choose a font.
 We found it better to use serif fonts for large texts, because the eyes fatigue less and serifs help keep the line in line.

-Then the designers team lead came and said: "Proofs?"
+Then the designer's team lead came and uttered his frequently asked question: "Proofs?"

 "It's obvious," we thought, and opened Wikipedia: